-With a Limited Recourse Borrowing Arrangement (LBRA), the bank has access only to the collateral against the commercial property loan should it need to recover the outstanding debt.
+Typically, with a Limited Recourse Borrowing Arrangement (LRBA), the bank has access only to the collateral against the commercial property loan should it need to recover the outstanding debt.
 The bank has no right to the borrower’s other assets.
 Their car, home and cash holdings can’t be repossessed or sold to recoup any residual debt.

 What’s there to consider with a limited recourse loan?